-For many families, back to school planning will look different this year than it has in previous years.
+For many families, back to school planning has been different this year than it has been in previous years.
 Your school will have new policies in place to prevent the spread of COVID-19.

-Whatever the situation, the checklist below is intended to help parents, guardians, and caregivers, plan and prepare for the upcoming school year.
+Whatever the situation, the checklist below is intended to help parents, guardians, and caregivers, plan and prepare.

 Schools will encourage parents, staff and pupils to walk or cycle to school if at all possible.
 For some families, driving children to school will also be an option.

 It is hoped that at least 50% of those pupils who usually travel on public transport will shift their journeys to cycling or walking.
 However, these options will not be suitable for all.